mallanr/timeout_python/Readme.txt

-1. Regression test doen in reg.sh
+1. Regression test is in reg.sh
-2. main python script is "timeout.py"
+2. The main python script is "timeout.py"
-3. I expect 2 inputs - one a json file for "Users" and another for "Venues"4.
+3. I expect 2 inputs - one a json file for "Users" and another for "Venues".

    Example
    >> python timeout.py users.json venues.json [ the order of the jsons is immaterial ]